simondean/widdershins-issues/request-examples/README.md

-# Example of new feature for using markdown attributes
+# Example of request examples issue

-This example uses shin's new `--attr` CLI argument.
+This is an example for issue https://github.com/Mermade/widdershins/issues/112

 Run the following command to convert the `openapi.yaml` file into the `index.html` file.